 For information about Orange County call the Chapel Hill/Orange County Visitors Bureau dial (919) 245-4320.
 Ask for an Official Visitors Guide and map or visit the bureau's web site at www.visitchapelhill.org.
-There are numerous festivals and events ongoing throughout the year.
-When you are in town, please drop by the Visitors Center at 501 W. Franklin Street in downtown Chapel Hill.
-Hours are Monday- Friday 8:30 am - 5 pm and Saturday 10 am - 3 pm.
+Due to COVID, the visitors center has no set hours, but if in town at 501 West Franklin Street, visitor guides, maps and dining maps are in a box at the front door.
+Check the events page on the bureau's website for any current events taking place.
+Beginning in the spring of 2021, enjoy buskers playing music weekend evenings on Franklin Street.